Carl Phillips: Recognition

 Phillips is a four-time finalist for the National Book Award.
 He received the 2002 Kingsley Tufts Award and the 2021 Jackson Poetry Prize.
+He was also the named a winner of the 2023 Pulitzer Prize in Poetry.

 Phillips was a judge for the 2010 Griffin Poetry Prize.

-In April 2010, he was named as the new judge of the Yale Series of Younger Poets, replacing Louise Gluck.
+In April 2010, he was named as the new judge of the Yale Series of Younger Poets, replacing Louise Glück.
 In 2011, he was appointed to the judging panel for The Kingsley and Kate Tufts Poetry Awards.
 His collection of poetry, Double Shadow, was a finalist for the 2011 National Book Award for poetry.
 Double Shadow won the 2011 Los Angeles Times Book Prize (Poetry category).

 Phillips was a Chancellor of the Academy of American Poets from 2008 to 2012. and he was nominated for the 2014 Griffin Poetry Prize for Silverchest.

 The Board of Trustees of The Kenyon Review honored Carl Phillips as the 2013 recipient of the Kenyon Review Award for Literary Achievement.
+Philips has also held fellowships from the Guggenheim Foundation, the Library of Congress, and the Academy of American Poets, for which he served as chancellor from 2006 to 2012.

+Phillips was shortlisted for the 2024 T. S. Eliot Prize for Poetry, alongside Karen McCarthy Woolf, Raymond Antrobus, Gboyega Odubanjo, Rachel Mann and others.